adrianservices/pinksale_trend_bot/README.md

 # !
-PINSALE TREND BOT !
+PINKSALE TREND BOT !
 ・You cannot run this bot by downloading it from Github.
 The full state of the bot is required!‼️

 ・If you want to buy the bot, contact me on Telegram: https://t.me/adrianservices👍